dashwood01/DashwoodPhotoDownloader/README.md

 setQuality | Quality of photo
-setWidthAndHeight | Width and Height of image setFilePath | You can save custom path you want
+setWidthAndHeight | Width and Height of image setFilePath | You can save custom path you want setCallBackDownloader | CallBackDownloader listener setTimeForDeleteImage | You can use this function for delete files from now after minutes you want, If you don't set this item as default delete every hour